Stoke Newington: Political radicalism and terrorism

-Ever a home to radicals, Communist Party meetings were held in the Town Hall in the post-war years.
-And although Stoke Newington became part of the London Borough of Hackney in 1965, it has never quite lost its own identity.
-Indeed, following the 1960s, it increasingly became home to a number of squatters, artists, bohemians and also political radicals.
-Famously, the 'Stoke Newington 8' were arrested on 20 August 1971 at 359 Amhurst Road for suspected involvement in The Angry Brigade bombings.
+Communist Party meetings were held in the Town Hall in the postwar years.
+From the 1970s onwards the area has experienced, or been associated with, a number of terrorist acts.
+The 'Stoke Newington 8' were arrested on 20 August 1971 at 359 Amhurst Road for suspected involvement in The Angry Brigade bombings.

-The most famous examples of political terrorism by Stoke Newington residents, none originally from the area, are Patrick Hayes, Jan Taylor and Muktar Said Ibrahim.
-The first two were convicted of two bombings and had substantial links to the huge lorry bombs of the 1990s.
-Both were arrested, firing at officers in Walford Road and later sentenced to thirty years imprisonment.
+Stoke Newington residents Patrick Hayes and Jan Taylor (not originally from the area) were convicted of two IRA bombings and had substantial links to lorry bombs in the 1990s.
+Both were arrested, firing at officers in Walford Road and later sentenced to 30 years' imprisonment.

-The third, Muktar Said Ibrahim, was convicted, as the ring leader, on an indictment of conspiracy to murder.
-He planted a failed bomb on a 26 bus, which misfired later on the Hackney Road on 21 July 2005.
-In February 2005, police were seeking Ibrahim on an arrest warrant for an outstanding public order offence and sent a letter to his Farleigh Road address saying "Call us, before we call you."
-After the attack, Ibrahim was seen on the run in Farleigh Road and was later arrested in Dalgrano Gardens, W10.
-He was sentenced to life imprisonment, to serve a minimum of forty years before being considered for release.
+Muktar Said Ibrahim was convicted, as the ringleader, on an indictment of conspiracy to murder.
+He planted a failed bomb on a 26 bus that misfired on the Hackney Road on 21 July 2005.
+In February 2005, police had sought Ibrahim on an arrest warrant for an outstanding public order offence.
+After the attack, he was seen on the run in Farleigh Road and arrested in Dalgrano Gardens.
+He was sentenced to life imprisonment, to serve a minimum of 40 years before being considered for release.

 21st century

-These days, Stoke Newington is a very multicultural area, with large Asian, Irish, Turkish, Jewish and Afro-Caribbean communities.
-The area continues to be home to many new and emerging communities such as Polish and Somali immigrants.
+These days, Stoke Newington is very multicultural, with large Asian, Irish, Turkish, Jewish and Afro-Caribbean communities.
+The area continues to be home to many new and emerging communities, such as Polish and Somali immigrants.

 Stoke Newington has undergone major gentrification, as have neighbouring Newington Green, Canonbury and Dalston.
-Much of the gentrification of the area has been based around Church Street, where there are many independent shops, pubs, bars and cafes.
+Church Street includes many independent shops, pubs, bars and cafes.

-In 2022 traders formed the Stoke Newington Business Association and launched See you in Stokey - a website dedicated to the area including event listings, articles, area guides and much more.
+In 2022 traders formed the Stoke Newington Business Association and launched "See you in Stokey", a website dedicated to the area with event listings, articles, and area guides.

-On Saturday mornings, St Paul's churchyard in Stoke Newington High Street hosts an active farmers' market—relocated in July/August 2011 from its earlier site in the playground of William Patten Primary school on Church Street.
-This was the first farmers' market in the UK to have only organic and biodynamic producers.

-On 11 December 2016, at about 12:30 PM, a water main burst, flooding Stoke Newington High Street.
-About 350 people had to flee their homes due to the incident.